hackclub/hackclub/workshops/login_auth/README.md

   // ...
 });
 ```
-In the above code replace `email` with `userEmail` and `password` with `userPass` as you declared those variables.
+In the code above replace `email` with `userEmail` and `password` with `userPass`.

-Also, you need to display an error message when an error occurs like _wrong email or password_, So add the below code in the above function.
+You also need to display an error message when an error occurs like _wrong email or password_, So add the below code in the above function.
 ```javascript
 window.alert("Error : " + errorMessage);
 ```